East Lothian panoramic coastal prints

 helen wyllie illustrator tyninghame beach oystercatcher

-The beach at Tyninghame is one of my favourites, with the long span of Ravensheugh sands (and its famous log cabin built in 1960 by the 12th Earl of Haddington) as well as the rocks and woods all around.
+Tyninghame Beach and Oystercatcher: the beach at Tyninghame is one of my favourites, with the long span of Ravensheugh sands (and its famous log cabin built in 1960 by the 12th Earl of Haddington) as well as the rocks and woods all around.
 And, of course, the view of the Bass Rock.
 View this print in my shop.

 helen wyllie illustrator bell rock lighthouse

 Bell Rock Lighthouse, built by Robert Stevenson between 1807 and 1811, is the world’s oldest surviving sea-washed lighthouse.
 Sitting 11 miles off the coast of Arbroath in the North Sea, the rock was famous for shipwrecks, being hidden below the surface of the sea for all but a few hours at low tide.
+Construction was challenging (so much so that it featured in a BBC documentary as one of the seven industrial wonders of the world) but no accidents have been recorded since the first light was emitted in February 1811.
+The lighthouse has been automated since 1988.
+View this print.

-helen wyllie illustrator belhaven beach
+helen wyllie illustrator belhaven beach east lothian

-helen wyllie illustrator pink-footed goose kilspindie
+helen wyllie illustrator pink-footed goose kilspindie east lothian

-helen wyllie illustrator tantallon castle shag
+helen wyllie illustrator tantallon castle shag east lothian

-helen wyllie illustrator tantallon castle goose
+helen wyllie illustrator tantallon castle east lothian

-helen wyllie illustrator fidra
+helen wyllie illustrator fidra, East Lothian

 Fidra, sitting 2.5 miles north-west of North Berwick, is now an RSPB reserve.
 Its grassy slopes and cliffs are home to small populations of guillemots, razorbills, gulls and puffins.
 Robert Louis Stevenson often visited the area and it is claimed he based his map of Treasure Island on the shape of Fidra.
+I’ve still to make a product listing for this print – if you’d like it, use any panoramic listing and write me a note!

 Prints and gifts are available in my shop.
 If you don’t see the one you’d like, please get in touch via email –[email protected].